 5. Attempt easy questions first: This statement might be cliched but is all the more true for every aspirant; candidates must need to manage their time well to save time for revision.
 It is important for students to attempt easy questions first while preparing for the exam and even while actually attempting it.
 The idea is not to get stuck with difficult questions and waste time.
 So while preparing via mock tests, attempt simple and familiar questions with a sharp eye on the time.

 The exam features 114 questions (approximately)

 The total time allotted for the exam is 120 minutes.

-Areas tested in the exam: English Comprehension, General Knowledge, Logical Reasoning and Quantitative Analysis
+Areas tested in the exam: English Grammar, General Knowledge & Current Affairs, Logical Reasoning, Data Interpretation, Vocabulary and Comprehension and Quantitative Analysis

-No sectional time limit in the pencil and paper exam.
+No sectional time limit in the computer-based exam.